Wilhelm Murr: Early life

 Murr was born in Esslingen am Neckar.
 He grew up in Esslingen in poverty and lost both parents at the age of 14.
 He attended the Volksschule up to the 7th class.
 After commercial training, he completed military service from 1908 to 1910 and then worked as a salesman at the Maschinenfabrik Esslingen.
 During the First World War he served on all fronts, advanced to the rank of Vize-Feldwebel (Sergeant 1st Class), was wounded in action and received the Iron Cross, 2nd class.
 He spent the end of the war in 1918 injured in a military hospital in Cottbus and was discharged in March 1919.

-Murr became deeply involved in the Deutschnationaler Handlungsgehilfen-Verband ("German National Trade Assistants' Union"; DHV), a völkisch, rightwing, anti-Semitic employees' union that he had joined even before the war.
-There he came into contact with the anti-Semite Theodor Fritsch's writings and was greatly influenced by them.
-Around this time he also joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active and most influential anti-Semitic organization in the Weimar Republic.
-He then joined the NSDAP in the summer of 1923, and after the Party was temporarily banned, he joined it again in August 1925.
+Murr became deeply involved in the Deutschnationaler Handlungsgehilfen-Verband ("German National Trade Assistants' Union"; DHV), a Völkisch, rightwing, antisemitic employees' union that he had joined even before the war.
+There he came into contact with the antsemite Theodor Fritsch's writings and was greatly influenced by them.
+Around this time, he also joined the Deutschvölkischer Schutz- und Trutzbund, the largest, most active and most influential antisemitic organization in the Weimar Republic.
+He then joined the Nazi Party in the summer of 1923, and after the Party was temporarily banned, he joined it again in August 1925.
 He eagerly recruited new members to the party at his workplace.
 A workers' newspaper criticized him in September 1927, saying that Murr's only job there was "to smuggle Hakenkreuzler ('crooked-cross devotees') into the works".
 It was also at this time that Murr got to know Richard Drauz, the later Nazi Kreisleiter of Heilbronn, whom Murr often patronized.